MichaelHazani/LookieJS/README.md

 - Tiny project build sizes

-- Heavily influenced by [Sandcastle](https://github.com/PlutoVR/sandcastle), a similar framework for WebXR
+- Heavily influenced by [Sandcastle](https://github.com/PlutoVR/sandcastle), a similarly built framework for WebXR

 ---
 ## Usage

-1. clone this repo
+Run `npx create-lookiejs NAMEOFPROJECT`, where `NAMEOFPROJECT` is your desired project name.

-2. `npm i` to install dependencies
+This script will automatically:

-3. `npm start` to launch the dev server and open the default scene.
+clone this repo into a new folder of that name install Lookie.JS's dependencies remove the .git repo launch the dev server and open the default scene (located at ./src/app/defaultScene.js) in your browser.
 ---

 ## Development & Building